sharkcore/extract-schema-coordinates/README.md

 # extract-schema-coordinates

-Statically extract a list of "schema coordinates" contained in a GraphQL document
+Extract a list of "schema coordinates" contained in a GraphQL document

 ## Install